RAS2018-Vintergatan/rosie_object_detector/README.md

 ## Good to know

-No object is detected if there is nothing being published to the topic/s or if the x-distance is 1e5.
+No object is detected if there is nothing being published to the topic/s.
 The markers have the color of the detected object.

-color_index (in the code):
+color_index (in the code) and id (in the marker msg):
 0 = red
 1 = orange
 2 = yellow